-ONLINE JUNIOR SCHOOL ETHICS OLYMPIAD STUDENTS KIT
+ONLINE JUNIOR SCHOOL ETHICS OLYMPIAD COACHES KIT

-The following information is for students who are part of a team at the 2026 Junior School Ethics Olympiad.
-In conducting the Ethics Olympiad, we hope to raise the profile and promote the study of Ethics in Junior schools.
-Congratulations on being selected to represent your school.
+The following information is for coaches who have entered a team or teams in the 2026 Junior School Online Ethics Olympiad.
+In conducting the Ethics Olympiad, we hope to raise the profile of Philosophy and Ethics in Junior schools.
+We also hope to raise the quality of discourse around contested issues.
+This is an important initiative and we thank you for agreeing to be part of it.

-- Schools are entering teams of four/five students. - On the day, all students will be involved in a series of three Ethics Olympiad heats. - You will be meeting students from all over Australasia. - There are six ethical cases that everyone has access to before the event. - At the end of each case you will find some questions which your team might be asked to address on the day. - You will work together as a team to come up with the best response to the question. - You will be given a short meeting time before your team responds and different judge/moderators will guide you throughout each heat.
+- Schools are entering teams of four/five students.
+Some schools are entering one team, others two teams. - The Ethics Olympiad is based on a US competition called an Ethics Bowl. - On the day, all students will be involved in a series of three Ethics Olympiad heats. - There are six ethical cases that all participants have access to before the event. - At the end of each case you will find some questions which might be addressed to your team on the day. - Students will work together to come up with the best response to questions.